ALMA-DEV914/dog_breed_search/README.md

 ### Future Improvements

-The Dog API sends back well over a hundred images for a request to its breed endpoint.
-It did not make sense to me to display that many images at once for the user, so I set a cut off of 51 images (17 rows, with 3 images per row).
 A future improvement here could be a "lazyload" feature, which is when the user's scroll to the bottom of the screen prompts the application to display additional images.

 ---